 If the mini-trial results in an agreement the terms and conditions are put into writing and the representatives of both parties sign the agreement, which is legally binding.
 One of the benefits to the parties is that the proceedings remain confidential and any statements made in the mini-trial are inadmissible in a court trial.

-The experienced attorneys in the Juslaws & Consult ADR Practice always strive to advise clients on resolving conflicts in a manner that is most suitable to their business and the dispute at hand.
-Our professionals are adept at helping clients reach favorable outcomes by litigation as well as ADR processes conducted outside the courtroom.
+The experienced attorneys at Juslaws & always strive to advise clients on resolving conflicts in a manner that is most suitable to their business and the dispute at hand.
+Our professionals are adept at helping clients reach favorable outcomes by litigation as well as other alternative dispute resolution processes conducted outside the courtroom.